JuehanWang/PM566-fall2021-labs/Lab 6/README.md

 ![](README_files/figure-html/token-trans-1.png)<!-- -->

-The word "patient" seems to be important (duh!), but we observe a lot of stopwords.
+The word "status" seems to be important (duh!), but we observe a lot of stopwords.

 ### Question 3